-Finance Receivables-Allowance for Credit Losses and Credit Quality
+Finance Receivables - Allowance for Credit Losses and Credit Quality

 Consistent with the adoption of ASU 2016-13 effective January 1, 2020 (refer to note 2.1 (a) Impact of newly adopted accounting pronouncement), the allowance for credit losses is determined principally based on the past collection experience as well as consideration of current and future economic conditions and changes in the Group's customer collection trends.
 All forward-looking statements are, by their nature, subject to risks and uncertainties, many of which are beyond the Group's control.
-Primarily as a result of the macroeconomic and market turmoil caused by COVID-19, the management updated the CECL model taking the latest available information into consideration, the major assumption (i.e. the projected one year probability of default) was updated accordingly, and also there was a change in portfolio with more loans subject to lower credit risk in this period, which resulted in the allowance for credit losses decreased to 5.92% of gross finance receivables (net of unearned income) at June 30, 2020 from 6.20% at December 31, 2019.
+Primarily as a result of the macroeconomic and market turmoil caused by COVID-19, the management updated the CECL model based on the continuously monitoring result and took the latest available information into consideration.
+The major assumption (i.e. the projected one year probability of default) was updated accordingly, and thus the allowance for credit losses increased to 7.64% of gross finance receivables (net of unearned income) at September 30, 2020 from 6.20% at December 31, 2019.